South East - Maintenance schemes

 Closure details

-Weeknights closures, 9pm to 6am each night:
+Weeknight closures, 9pm to 6am each night:

-A31 westbound carriageway closure between Woolsbridge and Palmersford roundabouts.
+A31 westbound carriageway closure between Woolsbridge and Palmersford roundabouts:

 Access for businesses and residents